danielbodnar/awesome-stars/README.md

 - [opendevtools/supreme](https://github.com/opendevtools/supreme) - Add configurations, GitHub actions and get started quickly with new projects
 - [archivy/archivy](https://github.com/archivy/archivy) - Archivy is a self-hostable knowledge repository that allows you to learn and retain information in your own personal and extensible wiki.
 - [jackyzha0/tabspace](https://github.com/jackyzha0/tabspace) - ✍️ A scratchspace for your new Tab page
-- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - An AI copilot for your second brain.
-Search and chat with your personal knowledge base, online or offline
+- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+A copilot to search and chat (using RAG) with your knowledge base (pdf, markdown, org).
+Use powerful, online (e.g gpt4) or private, offline (e.g mistral) LLMs.
+Self-host locally
 - [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - Your One-Stop Publication Workbench
 - [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted Heroku PaaS alternative for Kubernetes that implements GitOps
 - [xwmx/nb](https://github.com/xwmx/nb) - CLI and local web plain text note‑taking, bookmarking, and archiving with linking, tagging, filtering, search, Git versioning & syncing, Pandoc conversion, + more, in a single portable script.